Mik-A/delta-encoder/README.md

 run `npm install` in the directory of the app

-run `npx serve`

-To start the a server.
+to start the a server run `npx serve`.
 The server should start at port 5000

+-- Navigate to /src/lambda/ to run node functions --

 #### There are two commands with obligatory and optional flags